jaytimm/PubmedMTK/README.md

 ### MeSH annotations-based topic model

-We can use these MeSH-based abstract representations to explore the conceptua structure of a particular collection of PubMed records via topic modeling.
+We can use these MeSH-based abstract representations to explore the conceptual structure of a particular collection of PubMed records via topic modeling.
 Here we implement **Latent Dirichlet allocation**, which is a topic modeling algorithm that models *each document* in corpus as a composite of topics, and *each topic* as a composite of terms.
 Topic